Code-Institute-Submissions/lipstickandcode/README.md

 ## Testing
-- Manual
+- Manual only

 ## Testing Procedure

 ### Manual Testing

-- used Developer Tools in browser to test smaller view-ports and mobile responsiveness

-- Try to create a new recipe and select an existing Author Name
-- Nav Bar items
+- Try and click on each Nav Bar item
-- Click on Logo (redirect Home)
+- Click on Logo (this should redirect the user to "Home")
 - Contact > Drop-down: select each items
-- Social icons >> test redirect (open new tab)
+- Social icons in Footer>> test redirect (open new tab)
+- on Role Models: try and click the 'next' and previous buttons on Carousel

 ## Known Limitations/Issues
+- in Stream 1 we did not learn how to wire a Contact form to a server.
+This means
+- that the 'submit' button on the Contact form won't work.
+That's expected.
 - Using CSS3 animations not displayed on older browsers (although they aren't important to the functionality of the game)